 Backcountry skiing ain’t easy, especially when you are starting out.
-But, as you gain experience, it gets easier and way more enjoyable.
-In an attempt to shortcut that learning curve for you, we asked backcountry legend Eric Hjorleifson and ACMG Ski Guide Martin Lefebvre for a few tips.
+But it gets easier and here to help are backcountry legend Eric Hjorleifson and ACMG Ski Guide Martin Lefebvre with a few tips.

 Every year, these two team up on the Freeride Camps at Golden Alpine Holidays, a series of four-day camps out of remote lodges that offer skiers deep powder, pillows, and as much or as little instruction as they want.